-where $\ell$ is the logarithm of the RG scale, $t= 2m T/\Lambda^2$ and $\tilde{\mu}= 2 m \mu/ \Lambda^2$ are respectively the dimensionless temperature and chemical potential.
-For brevity we take $\tilde{\mu} \to \mu$ in the above flow equations.
-Here $\left\{ g_{_i} \right\}$ represents the set of dimensionless four-fermion interactions with $g_{_i} \sim \Lambda^{\epsilon} \lambda_i$ and $H_{jk} \left(\alpha, t, \mu \right)$ are functions of the mass anisotropy parameter $\alpha$, $t$ and $\mu$.
+where $\ell$ is the logarithm of the RG scale.
+For notational simplicity we take $\tilde{\mu} \to \mu$ in the above flow equations, and $H_{jk} \left(\alpha, t, \mu \right)$ are functions of the mass anisotropy parameter $\alpha$, $t$ and $\mu$.
 The RG flow equations for $g_i$s are obtained by systematically accounting for quantum corrections to the quadratic order in the $g_{_i}$s.
 The relevant Feynman diagrams are shown in Fig.~\ref{Fig:FeynDiag_Interaction}.
 A more detailed discussion of the RG analysis is presented in Sec.~\ref{Sec:RG} and Appendix~\ref{Append:RGdetails}.
 Some salient features of the RG analysis are the followings.

 \begin{enumerate}